mintdrop-xyz/.github/profile/README.md

 <br />

   <p align="center">
-    The easiest way to launch an NFTs with utility.
+    The low-code launchpad for NFTs with utility.
   </p>

 <p align="center">